-Large accelerated filer \square Accelerated filer Non-accelerated filer Smaller re eporting company
+Large accelerated filer Accelerated filer Non-accelerated filer Smaller ren orting company

-Emerging Growth Company \square If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Emerging Growth Company rev If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or ised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes No There were 14,627,284 shares of Class A common stock, 20,800,000 shares of Class B common stock and 3,567,543 shares of Series A Preferred Stock outstanding as of November 2, 2020.
+Yes ☐ No ☒ out There were 14,672,432 shares of Class A common stock, 20,800,000 shares of Class B common stock and 3,567,543 shares of Series A Preferred Stock standing as of August 3, 2020.